Universal Business Language (UBL) TC publishes JSON representations for UBL 2.1, UBL 2.2, and UBL 2.3

 For your convenience, OASIS provides a complete package of the prose specification and related files in a ZIP distribution file.
 You can download the ZIP file here:

-Members of the OpenC2 TC [1] approved this specification by Special Majority Vote.
+Members of the PKCS 11 TC [1] approved this specification by Special Majority Vote.
 The specification had been released for public review as required by the TC Process [2].
 The vote to approve as a Committee Specification passed [3], and the document is now available online in the OASIS Library as referenced above.

 Our congratulations to the TC on achieving this milestone and our thanks to the reviewers who provided feedback on the specification drafts to help improve the quality of the work.

 OASIS is pleased to announce that Common Security Advisory Framework Version 2.0 from the OASIS Common Security Advisory Framework (CSAF) TC [1] has been approved as an OASIS Committee Specification.
+This is the third publication of CSAF v2.0 as a Committee Specification.

 The Common Security Advisory Framework (CSAF) is a language to exchange Security Advisories formulated in JSON.
 CSAF v2.0 is the definitive reference for the language which supports creation, update, and interoperable exchange of security advisories as structured information on products, vulnerabilities and the status of impact and remediation among interested parties.